|Net Sales (in CHF million)||370||341|

 Dr. Felix Tschudi-Hubacher assumes management responsibility from his father.

-Convinced that export alone will not satisfy growing customer demand, Felix Tschudi starts an ambitious international expansion program for the Business Area Electrical Technology (then: High Voltage Insulation).
+Convinced that export alone will not satisfy growing customer demand, he starts an international expansion program for the Business Area Electrical Technology (then: High Voltage Insulation).

 Tschudi & Cie AG is integrated in the Weidmann organization.

 Procelis SA (today: Weidmann Electrical Technology S.A.S.), Bourgoin-Jallieu (FR), joins the Weidmann organization as licensing partner for the fabrication of insulation components.
 It is finally acquired in 1976.
-The site is transformed into a conversion center in 2011.1970
+Transformed into a conversion center in 2011, the site is closed in 2020.1970

 EHV-Industries Inc. (today: Weidmann Electrical Technology Inc.) in St. Johnsbury, VT (USA) joins the Weidmann organization and will become the hub of ETBA’s North American fabrication of Transformerboard and insulation components / packages.1971

 Licensing Partnership with Honshu Paper (today: Oji Specialty Paper Co.
 Ltd.), Japan (until 2006).